Men's 1500 metres European record progression

 The following table shows the European record progression in the men's 1500 metres, as ratified by the EAA.

-The current European record is 3:28.32 by Jakob Ingebrigtsen of Norway, set on August 7, 2021 in the Tokyo Olympics 1500 meter final.
+The current European record is 3:27.14 by Jakob Ingebrigtsen of Norway, pending ratification.
+The record was set on 16 July 2023 at the 2023 Kamila Skolimowska Memorial.

 Hand timing

 (a) Sometimes given as 3:47.5.

 (b) Sometimes given as 3:40.5.

 Automatic timing

 (a) = Timed electronically at a time when records were ratified at intervals of one tenth of a second, these were considered equivalent performances.